top of page

 PRACTICE SELF COMPASSION

-Once a teacher relieved my anxiety when I was stating ‘I am not good enough, I am not achieving enough, I am a failure’.
-She replied to me: ‘What if you were ahead?’
+I remember the words of a teacher who once relieved my anxiety when, after I stated, “I am not good enough, I am not achieving enough, I am a failure”, she replied to me, “What if you were ahead?”

 Practice radical kindness towards yourself.